phys119/phys119/docs/jupyter.md

 If this doesn’t work, there are a couple of other things you can try:

-a) Select Kernel->Restart Kernel and try again.
+1. Select Kernel->Restart Kernel and try again.
-b) log in again in a private browsing window
+1. log in again in a private browsing window

 ## 2) Problem: import data_entry2 fails.

 Suggestion: A cell near the end of Lab 00 installs the modules needed for our data entry module to work.
 Before these installed modules will function properly, the Jupyter server environment needs to be restarted.
 If you've never successfully used the data_entry2 module try navigating to:

-File -> Hub Control Panel -> Stop My Server wait a minute or two, then Restart the server (then close the old tabs).
+| File -> Hub Control Panel -> Stop My Server

+wait a minute or two, then Restart the server (then close the old tabs).
 Try again, importing data_entry2 should work properly from now on.